governatorXYZ/governator-bot/docs/WORKFLOW.md

 -   contains production ready code
 -   code that users are using
--   possible DAO impact if something is wrong
--   any new commit causes auto deployment

 2. develop

 -   contains multiple new features
--   auto deployment to shared environments like servers, databases, discords
 -   has code that is approved by reviewers

 3. feature/